 Infection Control Skill Set

-ESSENTIAL COVID-19-RELATED TRAINING FOR SECURITY SERVICE OFFICERS IN THE SA
+ESSENTIAL COVID-19-RELATED TRAINING FOR RETAIL SECTOR WORKERS IN SOUTH AUSTRALIA

 or $120 (exclusive of GST) per person for participants who are not eligible for a subsidised training place.

-A set of skills to follow organisational infection prevention and control policies and procedures, including implementing standard and transmission-based precautions and responding to infection risks in the workplace.
+A set of skills to follow organisational infection prevention and control policies and procedures, including implementing standard and transmission-based precautions and responding to infection risks in organisations operating in the retail industry.

 As a minimum a student must, for the duration of the enrolment, be: